Why Every Mother Should Consider The “6-In-1-Vaccination” For Babies

 Quick Answer

-YES, the 6-in-1 vaccine is SAFE, EFFECTIVE, and a great choice for your baby!
-This combination vaccine protects against 6 serious diseases with just one injection - meaning fewer needle pricks, less pain, and the same excellent protection.
-Side effects are usually mild and temporary.
+The 6-in-1 vaccine is very safe and is recommended by the IAP and WHO.
+This combination vaccine protects against 6 serious diseases with just one injection — meaning fewer needle pricks, less pain, and the same excellent protection.
+Most side effects are mild and short-lived, and serious reactions are very rare.
 This guide covers everything Indian parents need to know about the hexavalent vaccine.

 What Is the 6-in-1 Vaccine?